-Fig. 4.16 shows the disruption length of Hg jet depending on the proton beam pulse structure with 14 Gev/c beam energy in 5 T. A pulse contains same total protons.
+The proton beam pulse structure of harmonic 8 and harmonic 16 in 14 GeV, 6 TP is shown in Fig. 4.21.
+Fig. 4.22 shows the dependence of the disruption length of the Hg jet on the proton beam pulse structure with a 14 GeV beam in 5 T. A pulse contains same total protons.
 Doubled bunches shows doubled disruption length.
-It indicates that the energy deposition by the collision of Hg and protons is likely related to the bunch spacing in a pulse, though there are same protons.
-The disruption on the Hg jet surface disappears when the beam intensity is less than 6 TP.
-The same results is seen at the following beam intensity scan result.
-The threshold of beam intensity is actually ~ 4 TP at 14 GeV/c in 5 T. Fig. 4.16 also indicates that the harmonic 8 pulse structure can increase the threshold of beam intensity.
-Considering that the different beam pulse structure results in different energy deposition to Hg, we consider only harmonic 16 pulse structure for the following experiment.
+It indicates that the energy deposition by the collision of Hg and protons is same, but the disruption of Hg jet is more likely affected by the number of protons in each bunch and time difference in a pulse due to the different bunches, i.e, 8 bunches and 16 bunches, though there are same protons in a pulse.
+The disruption on the Hg jet surface disappears when the beam intensity is less than ~ 4 TP in Fig. 4.23.
+The threshold of beam intensity is ~ 4 TP at 14 GeV in 5 T. Fig. 4.22 also indicates that the harmonic 8 pulse structure can increase the threshold of disruption for a bunch of beam intensity.
+Considering that the different beam pulse structure results in different disruption to Hg due to the time difference of bunches in a pulse structure, we consider only harmonic 16 pulse structure for the following experiment.